 “This is only in my thoughts,” Veronica smiled at her, “but in my heart, no. I love you very much and I always will.”

 “And I love you, my dear.
-Okay, go!
+Okay, go.
 It’s really time to get ready!” her aunt said strictly and Veronica realized that indeed it was time to leave.
-Rushing and throwing light summer clothes from the wardrobe into her bag, she also put her two warm jumpers and a pair of ankle boots, in case it was cold and Italy would not delight with a warm weather.
+Rushing and throwing light summer clothes from the wardrobe into her bag, she also put her two warm jumpers and a pair of ankle boots, in case it was cold and Italy wouldn’t delight with a warm weather.

-But now Veronica was flying away to another country, very far away; so far that the aunt could not watch her and know that she was absolutely safe.
+But now Veronica was flying away to another country, very far away; so far that the aunt couldn’t watch her and know that she was absolutely safe.